Best Places to View Mount Fuji: Top Scenic Spots in Japan

 As a middle point between Lake Kawaguchiko and Yamanakako, the village Oshino Hakkai has an important location.
 Thus, the village gives a harmony scene of nature and human-made.
 Far away is the scenery of Fuji Mount along with thatched roofs of Hannoki Bayashi Shiryokan as an open-air museum.

-Chureito Pagoda – spectacular Mt.
+Chureito Pagoda – Spectacular Mt.
 Fuji view with cherry blossoms

-A spectacular view of Fuji is also from Chureito Pagoda where you can see a picturesque landscape of 2 national symbols: cherry blossoms and Fuji.
+A spectacular place to view Mount Fuji is also from Chureito Pagoda where you can see a picturesque landscape of 2 national symbols: cherry blossoms and Fuji.
 A perfect day for Fuji view seekers may start at the lake, through Pink Moss festival and then the Chureito Pagoda.
 The five-story pagoda is on the mountainside straightly overlooking Fuji mount and is also among the most highlighted places for enjoying cherry blossom, especially mid-April.
 A beautiful view of Fuji is truly spectacular with support of the national flower.
 You should not miss it because it is definitely one of the most iconic views of Mt.
 Fuji.

 View-Mount-Fuji-from-Chureito-pagoda

-Mihono Matsubara (Miho Beach)
+Miho no Matsubara (Miho Beach)

 Fuji Shibazakura Festival